 - Accessories: what accessories come with your Omega watch will also affect its value

 - Age: How old your Omega watch is will also affect its value

 What affects how well an Omega watch holds its value?

-Before we go into detail of the points listed above, it’s interesting to discuss what other things affect how well an object holds its value the secondhand-market.
+Before we go into detail about the points listed above, it’s interesting to discuss what other things affect how well an object holds its value in the secondhand market.

 Supply and demand

 Supply and demand will always be the most important deciding factor in how well something holds its value on the secondhand market.

 Omega, like essentially all other watch brands, has official retailers that sell their watches.
 Today, the demand for Omega watches is quite high (producing millions per year), but at the same time, the supply of the watches is quite high as well.

 This means that there is no lack of Omega watches on the market.
 Instead, they are easily available in Omega stores.
 And if they do not have the watch you are looking for, in most cases, they are able to order it for you.